commercialhaskell/stack/README.md

 second and third option above.
 Also, note that those options can be mixed-and-matched, e.g. you may decide to relax some version bounds in your .cabal file, while also adding some extra-deps.

+### Explicit breakage

+As mentioned above, updating your list of packages will not cause stack to invalidate any existing package databases.
+That's because stack is always explicit about build plans, via:

+1. the selected snapshot
+2. the extra-deps
+3. local packages

+The only way to change a plan for packages to be installed is by modifying one of the above.
+This means that breakage of a set of installed packages is an *explicit* and *contained* activity.
+Specifically, you get the following
+guarantees:

+* Since snapshots are immutable, the snapshot package database will not be invalidated by any action.
+If you change the snapshot you're using, however, you may need to build those packages from scratch.
+* If you modify your extra-deps, stack may need to unregister and reinstall them.
+* Any changes to your local packages trigger a rebuild of that package and its dependencies.